eficode/robotframework-oxygen/DEVGUIDE.md

 python -m unittest tests/test_locust.py
 ```

-because we changed the functionality to use dictionary instead of result file path.
+Because we changed the functionality to use dictionary instead of result file path.
 Let's update the test case setup in `tests/test_locust.py` and write a method `dictionary_with_result_file`:

 ```
     def dictionary_with_result_file(self):